fizzbee-io/website/content/examples/ewd426-token-ring.md

 ```

 {{% hint type=note %}}
-At present, FizzBee doesn't support constants, so just use the values directly.
+In FizzBee, the variables declared at the top are treated as constants.
+To declare the
+actual state variables, initialize them within the action.
 {{% /hint %}}

 {{% fizzbee %}}
-atomic action Init:
+# Globally declared variables are constants
 N = 4  # Number of servers
 M = 3  # Number of possible values
 NODES = range(0, N)

+atomic action Init:
+    # state variables are declared with the global action Init
     counters = [0] * N
     for i in NODES:
         any j in range(0, M):